 Weekly outline

-Mrs. O'Brien's availability this week (check 229, science office or teacher's lounge)
+Mrs. O'Brien's availability this week (check room 229, the science office or the teacher's lounge)

 Monday: 2:45-3:15pm